The Structural Values Of Brazilian Hardwoods

 Why use tropical hardwoods for your decking project?

 Tropical hardwoods are among the hardest, most durable products you can use for your outdoor deck.
-These long last species are dense and resistant to scratches, rot, and insects.
+These long lasting species are dense and resistant to scratches, rot, and insects.
 Here’s what you need to know before you choose your wood.

 Durability: In general, tropical hardwoods can last from 30-50 years.
 In addition to this amazing longevity, they are so dense that they can easily withstand damage from pets, children, weather, and incidental wear-and-tear.

 Low maintenance: While a UV protective oil finish will help to maintain your deck’s original color, as natural woods age, they weather to a beautiful silver-gray patina.
 Many homeowners enjoy the natural look of this weathering process but consider applying a finish to your deck annually if you don’t mind the extra maintenance.

 Variety: There many different types of tropical hardwoods.
 Here at Hardwood Decking Supply, we sell ipe, batu, garapa, cumaru, and tigerwood.
 These species provide a variety of looks to suit every project, at a variety of prices to suit every budget.
 Whether you’re looking for the renowned hardness of ipe, the stunning stripes of tigerwood, or the strength and affordability of batu, you’ll find something that’s perfect for your home.
 No matter what you choose, you can be confident that your finished deck will be durable and long-lasting.

 What about the downsides to using tropical hardwood?